 If you suffer from anxiety, you’re not alone.
 Anxiety disorders are actually the most common forms of mental illness in the U.S. for adults 18 and older.
 With such prevalence, many sufferers have begun looking towards lifestyle changes to help curb symptoms.
-Everyone’s anxiety symptoms differ from person to person, but here are a few places to start making adjustments to your lifestyle and hopefully start reducing your anxiety.
+Anxiety symptoms can differ from person to person, but there are adjustments you can try to manage anxiety without medication.

-Exercise If you have anxiety, the thought of exercise may make your mind jump to all the negative possibilities that could come with a workout – maybe you’ll get injured or overexert yourself and pass out.
+If you have anxiety, the thought of exercise may make your mind jump to all the reasons why you shouldn’t try something new.
 But the reality is that your body wants to get moving.

 Exercising releases endorphins and serotonin, which are natural, mood-boosting chemicals.
 You’ll also end up breathing deeper, causing more oxygen to get into your bloodstream and travel to your brain.
 Since our brains require so much oxygen to function, this boost of oxygen can help bring your brain back to a calmer state.
 Just be sure to listen to your body.
 Start off with something mild, like going for a 20-minute walk, and adjust accordingly.

 Coffee is known for the jolt of energy it provides, but if you’re already on edge, that jolt to your nervous system can be counterproductive.
 Love coffee too much to give it up entirely?
 Try reducing your intake.
 If you drink 4 cups a day, try cutting back to 2.
 If you drink 2, try switching to half-caf and see how you feel.